Boston Bruins-Inspired Original SixHoc_BruinsOrg6_Blk/Yel_11x14 $44

-Our Boston Bruins-Inspired hockey art print reflects the storied history of one of the NHL's Original Six legendary teams.
-The NHL awarded Vermont-born grocery financier Charles Francis Adams a franchise in 1924.
-The Boston Bruins played their home games from 1924 to 1928 in the Boston Arena and moved into the original Boston Gardens in November of 1928.
-Adams hired Art Ross who would manage the team for the next 30 years.
+Our Boston Bruins-Inspired hockey art print reflects one of the NHL's Original Six legendary teams' storied history.
+The NHL awarded a franchise to Vermont-born grocery financier Charles Francis Adams, and the Bruins began play at the Boston Arena in 1924.
+In 1928 they moved into the original Boston Gardens.
+That year Adams hired the legendary Art Ross, who would manage the team for the next 30 years.

-The design of our Boston Bruins Original Six hockey art print series was inspired by the work of the great depression era graphic designer Lester Beall.
-His work became popular across North America at the same time as the rise of the newly formed NHL.
+The design of our Boston Bruins Original Six hockey art print series was inspired by my love for the great depression era graphic designer Lester Beall.
+His work became popular across North America during the rise of the newly formed NHL.
 Each Original Six print draws on the team's history, blending historical elements with iconic players.
-For the Bruins, there is none more legendary than Bobby Orr and his contribution to Boston sports history when he scored 'The Goal'.
-Our art print captures the moment with one of the most recognized photos in NHL history.
+There is no more legendary player in Bruin's history than Bobby Orr and his contribution to Boston sports history.
+In 1972, he scored what has become known as 'The Goal,' clinching the Stanley Cup victory while becoming the focus of one of the NHL's most memorable photos.